 Onam is an annual festival with origins in the state of Kerala in India.
 In fact, the New Year of Kerala State begins with Onam.
 It celebrates the day of Shravan Nakshatra in the Shukla paksha of the month of Chingam (Ashwin).
 This festival is celebrated to commemorate King Mahabali, whose spirit is said to visit Kerala at the time of Onam.
 This year Onam will be celebrated on Saturday, August 22, 2020.

 As in many other festivals, harvest is the main reason behind the Onam.
 Farmers reap the sweet fruits of their hard work done throughout the year.
 The festival is celebrated in the Malayalam month Chingam (end of August and start of September).
 The charm of this festival is worshipping, music, dance, sports, boat races and delicious food.
 The joy of the festival lies also in detailed procession of Trichur and boat races on River Pampa.
 Ladies prefer to dress up themselves with gorgeous saris and shiny jewellery.
 They create many designs of rangolis and pookkalam (with flowers) in front of their homes.

 People Welcome King Mahabali

 The ten-day festival keeps the people busy in cleaning up their houses and decorating them.
 New clothes and other accessories lure the children, who relish sweet dishes during this festival.
 Pookalam is a kind of flower mat, which is shown outside every house in Kerala.
 This is to welcome King Mahabali on the Onam.
-How will your life fare in future?
-Talk to our Expert.

 The Festival Promotes National Integration